zenml-io/blog.zenml.io/_posts/2022-08-02-zero-twelve-zero-release.md

 ## 🌪 KServe Integration
 The spotlight in this release is the ZenML Kserve integration.
-This integration lets you define pipeline steps to scale up your model by serving your ML models on Kubernetes using any of your favourite ML framework like Tensorflow, XGBoost, Scikit-Learn, PyTorch from within ZenML!
+This integration lets you define pipeline steps to scale up your model by serving your ML models on Kubernetes using any of your favorite ML frameworks like Tensorflow, XGBoost, Scikit-Learn, PyTorch from within ZenML!

 ![Kserve](../assets/posts/release_0_12_0/kserve.png)